rahultoraskarr/blockchain-automation-framework/docs/source/operations/removing_org_fabric.md

 <a name = "run_network"></a>
 ## Run playbook

-The [add-new-organization.yaml](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/shared/configuration/add-new-organization.yaml) playbook is used to add a new organization to the existing network.
+The [add-new-organization.yaml](https://github.com/hyperledger-labs/blockchain-automation-framework/platforms/hyperledger-fabric/configuration/remove-organization.yaml) playbook is used to remove organization(s) from the existing network.
 This can be done using the following command

 ```
-ansible-playbook platforms/shared/configuration/add-new-organization.yaml --extra-vars "@path-to-network.yaml"
+ansible-playbook platforms/shared/configuration/remove-organization.yaml --extra-vars "@path-to-network.yaml"
 ```

 ---